Ze3non7/MiniProject/README.md

-# Unified Platform for Student Repository and Career Suggestor
+# AcadoCare: A Student's Platform

 ## Overview
 The Unified Platform for Student Repository and Career Suggestor is designed to address two critical challenges faced by students: